nhatas/wanglab_scripts/README.md

 ## run_bbmap.py
 ### Align sequencing data (usually QC'd first) to a reference genome (set to SARS-CoV-2 Wuhan reference) using BBMap.
 Run script in the same directory as the QC'd sequencing files.
 Set `ref` to the reference genome you wish to align to.
 Currently the script is set to output mapped reads using the `outm` BBMap parameter.
 To output both mapped and unmapped reads, change `outm` to `out`.
 Output located in a parent directory `/alignment_data/`.

+## run_bwa.py
+### Align sequencing data (usually QC'd first) to a reference genome (set to SARS-CoV-2 Wuhan reference) using BWA MEM.
+Run script in the same directory as the QC'd sequencing files.
+Set `ref` to the reference genome you wish to align to.
+Sorted output located in a parent directory `/alignment_data/`.

 ## sort_bams.py
 ### Sort bam files with samtools.
 Run the script in the same directory as the BAM files you want to sort.
 Filenames will have extensions removed and `_sorted.bam` appended in the same directory as the script.